 Immigration to Montenegro attracts residents of the CIS countries with comfortable living conditions, favorable climate and great prospects.
 The country is a candidate for accession to the European Union, with integration expected by 2025.
 One can move to Montenegro for permanent residence on the basis of employment, family reunification, purchase of real estate or starting a business.
-The last two options are now the most popular among the citizens of Russia, Ukraine and Belarus.
 In this article, we will tell about 7 options for moving and peculiarities of life in the country.

 Pros and Cons of immigrating to Montenegro

 The country is underrated in terms of immigration.
 The state is expected to join the EU in 4 years, after which, the number of those wishing to immigrate will increase dramatically, and the procedure will become more complicated.
 At the moment, residence permit, permanent residence permit and citizenship is much faster and easier to get, compared to the countries members of the European Union.
 The advantages of immigration to Montenegro permanently are as follows:

 - low taxation – the income tax is 9-11%;

 - security – according to Numbeo, the country ranks 56th in the world’s security ranking;